 Keep reading to learn what else you need to know to be sure you’re properly caring for your new nose piercing.

 Just like a tattoo, a nose piercing is an open wound that requires routine and safe aftercare.
 The risks for nose piercings are even greater thanks to its location in the area between your upper lip and your eyebrows.
 Because the veins in this area are connected to your sinus cavity, any problem in this area could be serious.
 The most likely issues stemming from improper aftercare are bleeding, loose jewelry, scarring, or an infection.

 To make sure the healing process goes as smoothly as possible, wash your hands before you touch your piercing or jewelry.
 Don’t soak your piercing in any water (other than saline solution) until it’s fully healed.
-This means you should stay away from swimming pools, hot tubs, and baths during the healing period.
+This means you should stay away from swimming pools, hot tubs, saunas, and baths during the healing period.
 Be sure to also avoid moving your jewelry during healing—you may accidentally reopen the wound and slow down healing or even cause an infection.

 How to Properly Clean a Nose Piercing